oracle-livelabs/pts/orcl-dbcs-19c/scaling-up/scaling-up.md

 ## Task 1: Change Shape for More CPUs

+Please take a moment to watch the video below, and then afterwards, follow the steps shown.

+[Change the Shape of a VM DB System] (youtube:CkQu4UOYico)

 1. Connect to your PDB012 pluggable database as SYSDBA using SQL*Plus.

     ````